 If you scroll down you will see a so-called review of the play Switzerland.
 Though focussed on the author Patricia Highsmith it referenced her most famous character Tom Ripley.
 One of the most beguiling bad boys in fictional history.
 However he was a novice compared to Kit Marlowe’s Tamburlaine.
 Assuming you accept that Tamburlaine is, by and large, fictional, even if he is supposed to be based on Amir Timur, the founder of the Timurid dynasty in the C14 and ruler of vast swathes of Eurasia and defeater of the Mamluks of Egypt and Syria, the Ottomans and the Sultan of Delhi.
 Self-proclaimed inheritor of the legacy of Genghis Khan’s Mongol Empire two centuries earlier, self-titled “Sword of Islam” and possibly responsible for the death of 5% of the world’s population.
 His descendants went on to rule much of Central Asia and found the Mughal Dynasty in India.

 And it certainly succeeded.
-Along with Thomas Kyd’s The Spanish Tragedy, Tamburlaine revolutionised the English stage and laid down the building blocks for the great tragedies of the Jacobean period including those of you know how.
+Along with Thomas Kyd’s The Spanish Tragedy, Tamburlaine revolutionised the English stage and laid down the building blocks for the great tragedies of the Jacobean period including those of you know who (clue WS).
 Thrilling plots, complex themes and richly imagined, evocative blank verse.
 All of which is still apparent today as this production made abundantly clear.
 Now that isn’t to say that Marlowe didn’t go on a bit, the original is in two parts and you wouldn’t get much change out of seven hours if you watched them back to back.
 And the language, in keeping with the action, is not what you would call understated.
-But cut back, and toned down, it is still impossible not to be swept along by the epic events, the OTT posturing and the ostentatious language.
+But when cut back for modern tastes, and toned down, it is impossible not to be swept along by the epic events, the OTT posturing and the ostentatious language.

 Michael Boyd’s production doesn’t attempt to dilute the drama.
 Tom Piper’s set may be minimalist in design and intent but when required, cages, platforms, pits, it really delivers.
 The costumes may be standard issue generic every-age militaria albeit with a twist, a bit of sheepskin here, some leather gloves there, white flowing robes for the whiff of the Asiatic/Oriental, but they are, to use the dreadful contemporary idiom, on point.
 The themes emerge in an entirely extemporary way: Marlowe the atheist’s dismissal of all religions, his celebration of, and warning against, the rise of the “individual” against the levers of power, the rise of the populist strongman, the creation of Empire, the threats and opportunities wrought by globalisation and exchange.